 When Gilbert cracked an eye open, it took him a moment to get his bearings because the world was spinning.
 He figured he must have passed out as soon as they arrived at this small greenhouse nestled in the eastern corner of the city.

 The entire journey from the courtyard to this conservatory had been a blitzing blur.
-Frankly, Gilbert felt sorry for whatever poor soul would be making rounds in the morning and discovered the massacre of peacekeepers, military police officers, and a handful of civilians scattered they’d left behind in the courtyard.
+Frankly, Gilbert felt sorry for whatever poor soul would be making rounds in the morning since whoever it was would discover the massacre of peacekeepers, military police officers, and civilians that they’d left scattered behind them in the courtyard.

 Dammit.
 This sucked.